SkyrilHD/Dell-Exx50-Hackintosh/README.md

 If you want Continuity features: Buy a Broadcom card on eBay or your trusted website.
 You can check the Dortania buyers guide to see which card is the better option: [Link](https://dortania.github.io/Wireless-Buyers-Guide/)

+## OTA from Monterey to Ventura

+Since v4.0 installing Ventura via OTA should be very easy.
+Replace your Monterey EFI with Ventura and boot as usual.
+Open 'System Preferences' and go to 'Software Update'.
+Download macOS Ventura and proceed with the installation as a normal update.
+After update, run OpenCore Legacy Patcher to fix GPU acceleration.
+Here's a little [guide](#GPU-acceleration-on-Ventura) you can follow.
+Keep in mind that replacing Monterey EFI with Ventura drops AirportItlwm support on Monterey!
+If you want to upgrade to Ventura over WiFi, replace the Ventura version of AirportItlwm with a Monterey version.
+After the update, you need to roll back the Ventura version of AirportItlwm to support WiFi on Ventura.

 ## Touchscreen

 For touchscreen models, I also added VoodooI2C to take advantage of the touchscreen display.
 However, it is disabled.
 If you want to use it, you have to activate all VoodooI2C-related kexts in the config!
 Since v2.0 there is a new touchpad kext that also uses VoodooInput.
 So you need to disable VoodooInput that comes with VoodooPS2 and enable VoodooInput that comes with VoodooI2C, otherwise the system will not boot.